haokaka/dPRM/README.md

 Installation:
 ------------
-  The source code can be directly called from Java.
+  The source code can be directly called from JVM.

 Usage:
 --------------------------------